Quantic Dream: History

 Star Wars Eclipse was announced at The Game Awards 2021; it is an action-adventure game in the early stages of development by Quantic Dream and licensed under the Lucasfilm Games brand.
 The game will feature multiple playable characters with branching narratives.
 It is set in the Star Wars universe and is part of the High Republic multimedia project, which places the events of the game 200 years before The Phantom Menace.
 According to the reports of some insiders, the game is expected to be released in 2027 at the earliest; industry analysts attributed this long development timeline to an inability to attract staff because of the studio's poor reputation as a place of work.
 Players used the hashtag "#BlackoutStarWarsEclipse" on Twitter to call on Disney to revoke the Star Wars license from Quantic Dream on account of the studio's history of hostile workplace reports.
 In August 2024, Adam Williams, who was the lead writer of Star Wars Eclipse and the lead writer of Detroit: Become Human, announced his departure from Quantic Dream; Williams had been with the company for 10 years.

-In August 2022, NetEase announced the acquisition of Quantic Dream after the 2019 minority investment done in the company.
-After this, the studio will become a subsidiary part of its parent company and will help NetEase objective to have more console game releases.
+In August 2022, NetEase, a Chinese Internet technology company, announced the acquisition of Quantic Dream after the 2019 minority investment done in the company.
+After this, the studio would become a subsidiary part of its parent company and would help NetEase objective to have more console game releases.
 Quantic Dream said that over the years prior that there had been several offers to buy the studio, and they had selected NetEase's proposal as it was favorable to their continued development.
+According to the acquisition agreement, following the completion of the transaction, Quantic Dream would continue to operate independently of its parent company, NetEase.

-In June 2023, Quantic Dream revealed the brand name, Spotlight by Quantic Dream, under which it will continue publishing third-party games made outside the studio.
+In June 2023, Quantic Dream revealed the brand name, "Spotlight by Quantic Dream", under which it will continue publishing third-party games made outside the studio.
 The new label was officially unveiled during Summer Games Fest, where the company showed off trailers for its next two releases, Under the Waves and Lysfanga: The Time Shift Warrior.